 Are all cooking oils equal?
-The short answer is no, the educative one is as follows.
+The short answer is no, the educative one is below.
 You must’ve heard several words floating around the foodverse like raw, organic, virgin, extra virgin, refined, unrefined, cold pressed, and the list is long.
 It can get very confusing for the ordinary Joe and Jane to finally make up their minds on which oil is best for them.
 We’re here to clear the confusion.
 Let’s begin by understanding their basic difference.

 What are the types of oils?